A Guide to Four of the Most Types of Coffee Brewing Methods

 However, the quintessential Italian way of drinking coffee, the espresso, was only invented in the 19th century.
 The first patent for a machine that makes coffee by passing a small amount of almost boiling water through the powder under high pressure was obtained in 1884 by Angelo Moriondo.

-This method produces a layer of emulsified aromatic oil foam on top of the coffee, that is known as the crema.
+This method produces a layer of emulsified aromatic oil foam on top of the coffee, known as the crema.

 Espresso is the base of many different drinks served in coffee chains, these include: